Widening AccessWidening Access at Strathclyde

 Debbie Duncan, Senior Widening Access Support Officer

 Debbie focuses on transition support for incoming students from some widening access backgrounds, as well as support for current students from designated cohorts.
-She is the first point of contact for any applicants who are care experience; works to support applicants/students from Armed Forces Families; and manages the Universities Digital Inclusion schemes.
+She is the first point of contact for any applicants who are care experienced; works to support applicants/students from Armed Forces Families; and manages the Universities Digital Inclusion schemes.

 E: d.duncan@strath.ac.uk